 Ultralight backpacks tend to be a lot lighter than more mainstream backpacks with internal or external frames and generally fall under 2 pounds in weight.
 There are exceptions to this and some UL packs are heavier than two pounds, but it’s a pretty good rule of thumb.

 Historically, ultralight backpacks were mostly frameless, but a lot of the UL packs you can buy today come with optional pack stays, which effectively put the “frame back in frameless.”
 These are aluminum or carbon fiber rods that slide into pockets in the back of the pack and stiffen it up, enabling you to carry heavier 25 to 40 pound loads.
-They also transfer more of the pack weight off of your shoulder straps and onto the hip belt (see my post Reframing Internal Frame Backpacks for a longer discussion.)
+They also transfer more of the pack weight off of your shoulder straps and onto the hip belt.

 But I think the thing that sets UL packs apart from other packs is their design, how you pack them, and how you “interact” with them during a backpacking trip.
 But first, some backpack anatomy: